eProsima/Fast-DDS/examples/C++/LivelinessQoS/README.md

 ## Liveliness QoS example

-This example illustrates the Liveliness QoS feature on a Fast-RTPS application.
+This example illustrates the Liveliness QoS feature on a Fast DDS application.

 To launch this example open two different consoles: